Sydney-Informatics-Hub/training.artemis.python/_episodes/02-SimpleMethods.md

 # Loops and vectorising code with numpy and pandas

 Your problem might be solved by using the fast way certain packages handle certain datatypes.

-Often called vectorizing.
+Generally speaking, Pandas and numpy should be your default.
+The offer advantages in high performance computing including:
+1. efficient datastructures that under the hood are implemented in fast C code rather than python.
+2. Promoting explicit use of datatype declarations - making memory management of data and functions working on this data, faster.
+3. Elegant Syntax promoting consise behaviour.
+4. Data structures come with common built in functions that are designed to be used in a vectorised way.

+Lets explor this last point on vectorisation with an example.
 Take this nested for loop [example](https://sydney-informatics-hub.github.io/training.artemis.python/files/vector.py):

 ~~~
 #import packages